SCECcode/ucvm_docker/README.md

 UCVM is open-source scientific software designed to support earth scientists, civil engineers, and other groups interested in detailed information about earth properties.
 UCVM is primarily used by scientists to work with earth material properties on regional scales.
 One important use of UCVM is to create simulation meshes used in high resolution 3D wave propagation simulations.

-This repository contains the software and scripts required to run UCVM Docker images.
-The scripts used to create the docker images are located in SCEC's [create_ucvm_docker GitHub repository:](https://github.com/SCECcode/create_ucvm_docker/wiki)

 ## Table of Contents
 1. [Software Documentation](https://github.com/SCECcode/ucvm_docker/wiki)
 2. [Installation](#installation)